Structured Decision Making (SDM) Safety Plans

 For more information, please refer to Procedures.

-Use of Safety Plans When Conducting a Substitute Care Provider (SCP) Safety Assessment
+Use of Safety Plans When Conducting a Substitute Care Provider (SCP) Safety Assessment or Safety Assessment for Congregate Care

 The SCP Safety Assessment must be used for investigations of alleged abuse or neglect by a resource parent/substitute care provider including: